2021 Work for HR Daily Advisor

 RPA allows for rules-based, transactional processes to handle, without human intervention, tasks such as benefits enrollment.

-The Speech Industry Eyes Another NLP (Neuro-Linguistic Programming)
+Speech Technology: The Speech Industry Eyes Another NLP (Neuro-Linguistic Programming)

 Since the earliest days of humanity, people have been seeking ways to influence others, whether for self-preservation, safety, or building wealth.
 Modern-day marketers continue this pursuit, aided today by technology that is becoming increasingly more sophisticated and potentially more adept at using algorithms to effectively influence the opinions, attitudes, and actions of others.